lleizh/ai-driven-sdlc/sdlc/features/FEATURE-20/decisions.md

 ### Rationale

 - Preserves all SDLC workflow stages with full granularity
+- Uses GitHub's native Status field (no custom field needed)
-- Creates a custom "Status" field with our SDLC values
+- Modifies default field options to use SDLC values
 - No mapping logic needed in workflows (direct 1:1 correspondence)
 - Maintains clarity and simplicity
 - All status transitions are explicit and traceable
-- Avoids limitations of GitHub's default Status field (cannot be customized)

 ### Accepted Risks

-- Creates a custom field rather than using GitHub's built-in Status field
+- Default Status field options are replaced, losing GitHub's default values (Todo/In Progress/Done)
-- New Projects will need to run install.sh to create the Status field
+- New Projects will need to run install.sh to configure Status field options
-- Team members need to use the custom "Status" field, not the default one
+- Existing items in old projects will need manual status migration

 ### Non-Negotiables

 - Must maintain all SDLC stages (Planning, Design, Implementation, Testing, Review, Done, Blocked)
-- Status field must be created during install.sh
+- Status field options must be updated during install.sh
-- Field name must be "Status" (same as default, for consistency)
+- Must use GitHub's default Status field (not create a custom one)

 ### Consequences